 While it looks like the classes of this dataset can be cleanly separated via elliptical boundaries, the distribution of each class is not centered at the origin (as was the case in the previous example).
 This means that, in order to properly determine these elliptical boundaries, we cannot just use pure quadratic terms in each input dimension (as was done in the previous example).
 Here to capture this behavior we will use a full degree 2 polynomial expansion of the input.
 Terms from a general degree $D$ polynomial always take the form

-where $i + j \leq D$.
+\begin{equation} f\left(\mathbf{x}\right) = x_1^ix_2^j \end{equation}where $i + j \leq D$.
 To employ all of them for $D = 2$ means using the following nonlinear model

-\begin{equation} \text{model}\left(\mathbf{x},\mathbf{w}\right) = w_0 + x_1w_1 + x_2w_2 + x_1x_2w_3 + x_1^2w_4 + x_2^2w_5 \end{equation}
+\begin{equation} \text{model}\left(\mathbf{x},\mathbf{w}\right) = w_0 + x_1w_1 + x_2w_2 + x_1x_2w_3 + x_1^2w_4 + x_2^2w_5 \end{equation}where each term in usage (besides the bias $w_0$) is an unparameterized feature transformation.

-In Python we can implement this in a feature_transforms as follows.
+we can implement this in a feature_transforms

 # a elliptical feature transformation